Every PADI course has very strict and mandatory rules. For the PADI Open Water, these include:

 Before booking a course, it’s best to make sure that a real instructor will be teaching you directly.

-Swimming pool required before diving
+Safety first: Swimming pool dives required before diving

 The pool is a must before diving in the sea.
 Many of these exercises learned in the pool will need to be repeated in the sea.

-4 dives in the sea
+4 dives in the sea – Official PADI standards

-The first two are to a maximum depth of 12 meters, the other two to a maximum depth of 18 meters (children under 12 years old are limited to 12 meters).
-You will practice the skills learnt in the pool.
+- the other two dives: maximum depth of 18 meters (children under 12 years old are limited to 12 meters).

 During these dives, you will practice the skills learned in the pool and gain comfort underwater.